programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-11.png" alt="Five jars on a map with one glowing red as it has been selected." caption="Figure 11.
 Webpage showing the Aibom jar selected with its red emission set to true, and the Aibom information panel." %}

 The next sections are optional.
-You can turn the website into a puzzle game or add extra jars.
+In these sections, you can learn to turn the website into a puzzle game and to add additional jars.

 ## Designing a Game